-Creative and Expressive Arts
+Visual Arts and Expressive Arts

-During Year 7 in CEA you will learn and develop a wide range of skills in the fields of Art, Dance, Drama and Music.
+During Year 7 you will learn and develop a wide range of skills in the fields of Art, Dance, Drama and Music.
 You may choose to complete some of the activities listed below to extend upon your classroom learning.

-- Get involved with extracurricular Afterschool Art Club and get creative and messy.
-See Miss Wilkins for details. - Get involved with extra curricular dance opportunities such as Dance4.
+- Ask your Art teacher about extracurricular Art Clubs and competitions.
+Practise your skills at home with any materials you have to hand by creating a smooth gradient from light to dark. - Get involved with extra curricular dance opportunities such as Dance4.
 See Miss Crossley for more details. - Get involved with extra curricular drama opportunities.
-See Mr Cox for more details. - Practice the music you are learning in class on whatever instrument you can access at home.
+See Mr Wilson for more details. - Practice the music you are learning in class on whatever instrument you can access at home.
 This might include a keyboard, ukulele or keyboard app.